 Collection Losses arise when energy is billed for but not collected or paid for.
-Prior to takeover, the Company's aggregate commercial and collection losses stood at about 35% and we have continued to develop and implement strategic initiatives towards bringing down the loss levels to the agreed levels as contained in our takeover agreements within the first 5 years and beyond.
+Prior to takeover, the Company's aggregate commercial and collection losses stood at about 35% and we have continued to develop and implement strategic Our focus is on managing our commercial and collection losses which is a key strategic objective for the company.

+initiatives towards bringing down the loss levels to the agreed levels as contained in our takeover agreements within the first 5 years and beyond.